P. Sven Arvidson, Ph.D.Program DirectorCasey 4E206.firstname.lastname@example.org

 Kate ReynoldsAdministrative Assistant Casey 4E206.email@example.com

 The B.A. in Liberal Studies is the preferred degree program in the College for any student wishing to teach at the elementary level.
 Recent graduates are teaching in Seattle, the West coast, and Europe.
-They have been accepted to a range of graduate teaching and certification programs, from the prestigious Teacher’s College at Columbia University in New York to the highly regarded Masters in Teaching (MIT) program at Seattle University.
+They have been accepted to top- tier graduate teaching and certification programs in addition to the MIT at Seattle University, including Stanford University and Teacher’s College at Columbia University in New York.

 Flexibility and Endorsements.The B.A. in Liberal Studies is designed so future teachers can complete most or all of the preliminary requirements (called "endorsements") for State certification programs, such as the SU Masters in Teaching.